lammps/lammps/doc/src/Howto_rheo.rst

 of state and viscosity model, respectively.
 Optionally, one can model a heat equation with :doc:`fix rheo/thermal`, which also allows the user to specify equations for a particle's thermal conductivity,  specific heat, latent heat, and melting temperature.
+The ordering of these fixes in an an input script matters.
 Fix rheo must be defined prior to all other RHEO fixes.

 Typically, RHEO requires atom style rheo.
 In addition to typical atom properties like positions and forces, particles store a local density, viscosity, pressure, and status.
-If thermal evolution is modeled, one must use atom style rheo/thermal which also include a local temperature and conductivity.
-The status variable uses bitmasking to track various properties of a particle such as its current state of matter (fluid or solid) and its location relative to a surface.
+If thermal evolution is modeled, one must use atom style rheo/thermal which also include a local temperature and thermal conductivity.
+RHEO style atoms also have a status variable which uses bitmasking to track various properties of a particle such as its current state of matter (fluid or solid) and its location relative to a surface.
 Many of these properties (and others) can be easily accessed using